-Posted February 22nd, 2013 by Patrick LaMontagne with Comments Off
+Posted February 22nd, 2013 by Patrick LaMontagne with Comments Off on Painting Choices and Challenges

 I’m currently working on a portrait of Canadian Astronaut Chris Hadfield.
 The reference that I’m using is from a Youtube video, so even in web HD, the quality isn’t great.
 I’m used to working with poor quality reference from time to time, and it’s actually a good thing when it comes to portraits, as long as the quality isn’t too bad.
 If the quality were perfect, I might rely too much on the photo and there wouldn’t be enough art in it, just replication.